01 of 07

 Spruce Up Your Decor

-When decorating a room, we always make sure we've got the basics covered–from furniture like couches and coffee tables, to textiles like rugs and curtains, to smaller elements like plants and candles.
+When decorating a room, we always want to make sure we've got the most essential basics covered–from furniture like couches and coffee tables to textiles like rugs and curtains, and smaller elements like plants and candles.
 But what about that little extra something that makes a room really feel special?
+The details that set it apart?

-These 6 decor features are necessary to bring a room to life and to make it feel like yours!Continue to 2 of 7 below.
+These are the six decor features we believe are necessary to bring a room to life and to make it feel like it's really yours!Continue to 2 of 7 below.

 02 of 07

-All-white or all-beige rooms can feel sterile and lifeless.
-Monochromatic schemes are fine, but it may be a good idea to inject a little energy with some pops of color on accessories or a piece of painted furniture, like this beautiful mint nightstand.Continue to 3 of 7 below.
+All-white or all-beige rooms, while certainly tranquil, can sometimes feel sterile and lifeless.
+Monochromatic schemes are fine, but it may be a good idea to inject a little energy with some pops of color on accessories or even an entire cabinet scheme in your kitchen.
+We love how this room (designed by Will Taylor of Bright Bazaar) feels timelessly inviting but full of unexpected character thanks to the dark teal cabinetry.Continue to 3 of 7 below.

 03 of 07

-Houseplants do wonders for a space.
+Houseplants can do absolute wonders for a space.
 No green thumb?
 No problem!
 Try out some trendy succulents, which are very hardy and an easy-to-grow houseplant.

 Trees add wonderful height and life to a room as well.
-Alternatively, faux houseplants can also look very realistic!
+Alternatively, faux houseplants can also look very realistic, though they can be expensive.

 04 of 07